 South Jersey Oral Surgeons at Lanzi Burke Oral & Maxillofacial Surgeons Perform Surgeries to Correct TMJ Conditions

 If you are experiencing pain when you chew, swallow, or talk, you could have a problem with your TMJ and may require surgery.
 One of our South Jersey oral surgeons at Lanzi Burke Oral & Maxillofacial Surgeons can make a diagnosis quickly and issue a treatment plan.
-Call us at 856-582-4222 or contact us online to schedule a free consultation.
+Call us at 856-582-4222 or contact us online to schedule a consultation.
 Located in Washington Township, Haddonfield, and Woolwich Township, New Jersey, we serve patients throughout South Jersey.